 Together we can decide what would best suit you and your other commitments.

-If you would like to know more about our public involvement work or discuss how you might be able to get involved, then please get in touch with Noreen at firstname.lastname@example.org or call Noreen on telephone: (0117) 342 2526.
+If you would like to know more about our public involvement work or discuss how you might be able to get involved, then please contact us firstname.lastname@example.org.

 Current involvement opportunities